-This guide covers how parenting time is measured, the factors that go into determining parenting time, a sample checklist for your parenting plan and how a family law attorney can help.
+Our guide covers how parenting time is measured, the factors that go into determining parenting time, a sample checklist for your parenting plan, and how a family law attorney can help.

 How is Parenting Time Measured?

 The court measures parenting time in the number of overnights spent with the noncustodial parent throughout the calendar year.
 For example, a 50/50 parenting plan will mean that one parent has 183 overnights while the other parent has 182 overnights.
-If one parent has their children on weekends from Friday evening to Sunday evening, then that is two overnights a week for 52 weeks.
-Over the course of a year that would be 104 overnights.
+If one parent has their children on weekends from Friday evening to Sunday evening, that is 104 overnights.

 We will go into more detail regarding each of the factors involved in determining the amount of parenting time awarded to parents, but to begin, there are nine factors the courts use to determine parenting time, including:

-Obviously, you have varying degrees of control of each factor, so we will focus on those factors you can control and clearly communicate.
+Obviously, you have varying degrees of control over each factor, so we will focus on the factors you can control and clearly communicate.